icann/rdap-conformance-tool/docs/std_95/response.md

   "message": "Response redirect contained query parameters copied from the request."
 }
 ```
-6. Validate that a query for “test.invalid” does not result in an HTTP redirect (that is, if the server answers with a 3xx validate that the redirect does not point back to the same server).
+6. Test case [-13005](#id-testCase-13005){ #id-testCase-13005 }: Validate that a query for “test.invalid” does not result in an HTTP redirect (that is, if the server answers with a 3xx validate that the redirect does not point back to the same server).
 ```json
 {
   "code": -13005,